jsimms/compost-instructions/README.md

 Go to this project: https://github.com/jsimms/weathervane

-Copy the SSH Clone URL: git@github.com:jsimms/weathervane.git
+Copy the SSH Clone path: `git@github.com:jsimms/weathervane.git`

 Double check that you are still in your projects folder on the command line, and enter:
 `git clone git@github.com:jsimms/weathervane.git`